Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days

 Everything they serve, they produce themselves or source from locals they know and trust.
 Here you’ll only get the freshest ingredients from the island, veggies from their garden, cheese from their own goats, lamb from their kettle, boar hunted in the nearby hills, and the daily catch from the Adriatic sea.

 Off-beat and off-road!
 Today you’ll be heading on the path less traveled to explore the Kabal Peninsula (dirt roads only) where you’ll find more beautiful bays and Tito’s caves.
 On the way back you’ll go through some cute Dalmatian villages and end the day at the best viewpoint in all of Hvar.
 Again you’ll need a car, scooter, or even better, an ATV.
+You can cover a lot of ground with an e-bike too, but probably won’t make it all the way to Tito’s caves.

 Read next: Your guide to Hvar island